-The Scottish Motorsport Marshals Club is a company limited by guarantee, registered in Scotland (Company No. SC67287).
+Scottish Motorsport Marshals Club is a Scottish Charitable Incorporated Organisation and a Charity registered in Scotland SC050322.

 Our registered office is 29 York Place, Edinburgh EH1 3HP

-SMMC is managed by a Board of Directors, who are legally responsible for the management of the Club and ensuring it carries out its activities properly.
+SMMC is managed by a Board of Trustees, who are legally responsible for the management of the Club and ensuring it carries out its activities properly.

-The Directors meet on a regular basis, and there is an Annual General meeting every year, usually in September.
+The Trustees and Co-ordinators meet on a regular basis, and there is an Annual General Meeting every year, usually in September.
 Notice of the AGM is sent in advance to all members.

-The Directors are very active on behalf of the membership - attending meetings, consultation events, promoting the work of SMMC, supporting members... and much more.
+The Trustees are very active on behalf of the membership - attending meetings, consultation events, promoting the work of SMMC, supporting members... and much more.

 - Motorsport UK Radio Co-ordinator for Scotland

-In addition to being a Licensed Radio Controller, I am the Motorsport UK Radio Co-ordinator for Scotland, Trainer and National B Rally Clerk of the Course.
+In addition to being a Licensed Radio Controller, I am the Motorsport UK Radio Co-ordinator for Scotland, Trainer and Interclub Rally Clerk of the Course.
 I am also on Motorsport UK's Marshal's Advisory Group.

 I started marshalling in the early 1980’s when I accompanied my then boyfriend to the Hackle and Scottish rallies that ran stages in Craigvinean.
 Motorsport took a back seat when family came along but as soon as they could look after themselves, I returned to help as a Radio Marshal supplemented by the odd trip to the Tour of Mull and to Yorkshire for the Trackrod.
 Away from the radio, I have assisted in organising events and being a member of the results team.

-In 2011 I took on the role of Membership Secretary for the Club and was co-opted to the Board in October 2018.
+In 2011 I took on the role of Membership Secretary for the Club and was appointed to the Board in October 2018.

-My first active interest in motorsport was in the early 1970’s, going to Ingliston with a couple of old school friends to spectate.
-The noise of the (unsilenced) Formula Fords, so close you could almost touch them, had me hooked.
+My first active interest in motorsport was in the early 1970’s, spectating at Ingliston with a couple of school friends.
+The noise of the (unsilenced) cars, so close you could almost touch them, had me hooked.
 I found out how to become a marshal at Ingliston which led to marshalling at Doune, where in 1973, the fledgling SMMC was announcing its formation and was looking for new members.

-Although I no longer attend events, I am kept busy maintaining the members’ event attendance records and looking after our three rescue units.
-I arrange the servicing and MOT’s (ambulances have to be MOT’d annually from new), ensure all the medical equipment carried is in date and replace items which are about to expire, check all the tools and hydraulic cutting equipment are functioning and attend to all the little problems that crop up during the course of the year.
+Although I no longer attend events, I am kept busy looking after our rescue vehicles.
+I arrange the servicing and MOT’s (ambulances have to be MOT’d annually from new), check all the tools and hydraulic cutting equipment are functioning and attend to all the little problems that crop up during the course of the year.

 I started motorsport marshalling over 30 years ago.
 I have been a fully licensed rescue crew member for over 25 years, covering many events from grand prix to stock car racing.